telew-nz/dsl-apps/README.md

-# Tlayen Apps
+# Telew Apps

-This contains a copy of all the source code for all the Tlayen apps.
+This contains a copy of all the source code for all the Telew apps.

 ## Updating